 Sep 6 2015 12:01 am

 The dual-branded Hyatt hotels at Spring and King streets are now accepting guests for mid-October though they could open earlier as construction winds down on the Midtown project.
-The complex includes retail and office space on King Street.
+Erstwhile just a block of land, now a complex which includes retail and office space on King Street.

 One of the most anticipated downtown Charleston development projects in years soon will be completed.